steren/cloud-run-instant-deploy/README.md

-te# Instant deployments for Google Cloud Run
+# Instant deployments for Google Cloud Run

 Deploy to Cloud Run without building your sources into a container.